-- 1 c chicken stock, preferably homemade, or from a good butcher
+- 250 ml or 1 c chicken stock, preferably homemade, or from a good butcher

-- 3 peaches (about 1 lb in total), peeled and cut in half
+- 3 peaches (about 1 lb in total), peeled and sliced

 - Preheat the oven to 325º convection or 350º regular.

 - Add the brandy to the skillet to deglaze it, and cook until the brandy is reduced to a thick syrup (about 3 minutes).
 Add the remaining 2 tbsp of olive oil.
 Add the onion and sauté until softened (about 3 minutes).
-Add the tomatoes and cook until they have darkened in colour, (another 2-3 minutes).
-Add the stock and the peach nectar and bring to a boil, then reduce heat to medium-low and simmer until the sauce begins to thicken (2-3 minutes).
+Add the tomatoes and cook until they have softened, (another 2-3 minutes).
+Add the stock and the peach nectar and bring to a boil; reduce heat to medium-low and simmer until the sauce begins to thicken (2-3 minutes).
 Return the pork chops to the skillet, tucking them down into the sauce.
-Place the skillet in the pre-heated oven until the pork is cooked through (about 30 minutes).
+Place the skillet in the preheated oven until the pork is cooked through (about 30 minutes).